Alysia Garrison

 Assistant Professor of English and Creative Writing

-I specialize in the literature, culture, and history of the long eighteenth century.
-My particular areas of interest include romanticism, Atlantic studies, the novel, the philosophy of history, aesthetic and genre studies, ecological literary modes, biopolitics, and critical theory.
+I specialize in the literature, culture, and history of the long eighteenth century, from Restoration to Romanticism.
+My current research and teaching focuses on the convergence of literary and environmental studies, Romantic poetry, the novel, historicism and the philosophy of history, theory and continental philosophy, aesthetic and genre studies, Irish Romanticism, and Atlantic studies.

 Contact